johnson-robert3/Lake-Eutrophish-GHG/README.md

-# 2020 Hort Farm Pond Experiment
+# Pond GHG responses to nutrient and weather disturbances

 This repository contains the code needed to recreate results and figures from the following manuscript:

-Title: "*Immediate and cumulative effects of nutrient and extreme weather disturbances on pond greenhouse gas emissions*"
+Title: **Immediate and cumulative effects of nutrient and extreme weather disturbances on pond greenhouse gas emissions**

 Authors: Johnson, RA, TJ Butts, EA Albright, SJ Hall, JA Walter, and GM Wilkinson.